Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 Task-specific output heads -> predict dataset-specific labels.

-This way, i don’t have to force everything into one table.
+This way, everything is not forced into one table.

-- Trade-off
+- Pros/Cons
 One merged dataset -> simpler pipeline, single regression model, easy to manage once cleaned.

 Multi-file feeding -> avoids one monster CSV, more flexible, but requires a slightly more advanced data loader.